 Strong Content grant applications tend to have the same consistent characteristics.
-Here are the top seven that are common across all successful CBF grant applications.
+Here are the top seven that are common across all successful CBF applications.

 1. Strong ideas

-Successful grant applications have strong engaging ideas that present opportunities for programs to build on existing successful content from stations.
+Successful applications have strong engaging ideas that present opportunities for programs to build on existing successful content from stations.
 For example, seeking funding for a new season of a podcast or television show that has a track record of success through awards, community engagement or benefits to the community.

 2. SMART goals